-In ManyChat, it’s easy to test different pop-ups such as a Page Takeover, Slide-In, or embedded sign-up forms to help turn anonymous visitors into subscribers.
+In ManyChat, it’s easy to test different pop-ups such as a Page Takeover, Slide-In, or embedded sign-up forms to help turn anonymous visitors into subscribers and increase add to cart rate.
 You can even choose when the pop-up appears, like after a certain amount of time or when someone clicks “Add to Cart.”

 Once you get a new subscriber from your Shopify website, you can collect contact information, preferences, interests, and more to tailor their communications.